tekumara/notes/uv.md

 Will use the virtualenv of the current project, if any.
 The virtualenv will be created and updated before invoking the command.

+## uv tree

+Show's the project's dependency tree, not what's in the virtualenv.

+Use `uv pip freeze` to see what's in the virtualenv.

 ## debugging resolution

 to understand why uv resolved to a lower version than expecting, try forcing it to the higher version in your pyproject.toml to get a conflict measure